-PreGame Crystals: Crystals do not have to be in a specified order, and do not count against your PreGame limit.
-You must still abide by the 1 unique PreGame rule.
+Pre-Game Crystals: Crystals do not have to be in a specified order, and do not count against your Pre-Game limit.
+You must still abide by the 1 unique Pre-Game rule.

 Hilts: These are unique cards that may only be put into play to enhance a weapon of choice.
 You may only have one hilt in play at a time.
 You cannot play a hilt to replace a hilt already in play.
 If for any reason you have 2 hilts in play, one must be discarded from play unless one of them is an off-hand hilt.
-If you become disarmed, any hilt you have in play for the weapon disarmed, is removed from play and placed in your discard
+If you become Disarmed, any hilt you have in play for the weapon Disarmed, is removed from play and placed in your Discard Pile.
+Your hilt(s) are not discarded from play if you are "Considered Disarmed" or have a weapon that is "Considered broken".